jarDotNet/ironhack_finalproject/README.md

 - Drag and Drop of tasks on the Kanban board
 - A store and a database that the app calls to request or update data
 - SPA using Vue components and Page routing
-- CSS animations (for the Avatar button, the Not Found error page, and the app logo at the Home page)
+- CSS animations (for the Avatar button, and the name of the app in the header of the Home page)
 - 404 Not Found error page
 - Form validation
 - Favicon